cirosantilli/linux-cheat/kernel/index.md

 but your computer won't be damaged.

 Also, it is faster to reboot the virtual machine than the host system if your module cannot be inserted anymore.

+Use a virtual machine that supports directory sharing such as Oracle Virtualbox, that is, sharing a directory from host into the client.

+You can then easily test your kernel moduels on the virtual machine by using a script like the following from the virtual machine:

+    UNAME=
+    DIRNAME=kernel

+    sudo rm -rf $DIRNAME
+    sudo cp -r /media/sf_kernel $DIRNAME
+    sudo chown -R $UNAME $DIRNAME
+    cd $DIRNAME
+    make clean
+    make run

+where:

+- `UNAME`:

+    username of the user on the virtual machine

+- `DIRNAME`:

+    Directory name to be used for compilation relative to current dir.

+    Its content is removed at every compile, so don't put important stuff in there.

+- `/media/sf_kernel`:

+    Directory shared between client and host, that corresponds to the host's location of the module code and `Makefile`.

 #get kernel version